 In lieu of a swivel stand, many POS systems have a customer-facing display that customers can use to see their total, sign for their payment, and leave a tip.
 This display could be another iPad, or a smaller proprietary screen that’s different from the one the cashier is using.
 For example, Square Register has a built-in customer facing display.

 Credit Card Terminal

-Ideally, your card reader will be EMV-compliant, meaning it accepts chip-card payments, and will accept contactless NFC payments (mobile payments) as well.
+Ideally, your card reader will be EMV-compliant, meaning it can accept chip-card payments, and will also accept contactless NFC payments (mobile payments) as well.
 Many credit card terminals also print receipts.

 For quick, high-volume receipt printing, a thermal receipt printer is usually a good choice, though hot environments, such as a food truck, might use an impact printer.
 The printer may be either wired (Ethernet) or wireless (Bluetooth) and you’ll need one per register.

-Barcode Scanner (Paired with Label Printer and Labels)
+Barcode Scanner (Paired with Label Printer & Labels)

 In just about any retail setup, you will require a barcode scanner so you can scan items to ring them up.
 The scanner typically pairs with a label printer, which, though not technically a piece of “POS hardware,” is still essential to your POS, as are any additional scanners you may need to use for inventory purposes.

 The scanner is usually a hand scanner that includes a stand and a USB cord.
 However, the scanner may also be wireless, or even built into the register itself—with a POS like Clover Station, you scan items using the built-in front-facing camera on the register.
 Some scanners (like Clover’s) can also scan QR codes as well as UPC barcodes.

 While a lot of businesses no longer deal with large amounts of cash, as with printed receipts, your customers still need it as an option.
 With a cash drawer, you can accept cash payments and give change.
 As with many POS peripherals, the cash drawer may connect to the register via USB cord, or it could even be wireless.